Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Results and discussion

 Both of these operators appear in the Lagrangian to keep it real.
 Thus, while one of the indices combinations ($\alpha\beta ij)$ and ($\alpha\beta ji$) is relevant to the process with $e_\alpha^+ e_\beta^-$, the other contributes to $e_\alpha^- e_\beta^+$.
 Hence, a combined experimental limit constrains both WCs simultaneously.
 Although decays of the $K_L^0$ meson are considered with combined limits, they would exhibit similar behaviour due to its quark composition ($\sim d\bar s + s\bar d$) even if the limits were not combined.

 The classification of operators with indices according to the fermion composition of the decay process, as presented in Tables-\ref{Tab:Operator_different-quark_indices} and \ref{Tab:Operator_same-quark_indices}, is particularly useful for interpreting the numerical results shown in Fig.\,\ref{Fig:emuplot}.
-For example, it is evident from Table-\ref{Tab:Operator_same-quark_indices} that for the coefficient $\mathcal C_{1211}$, stringent constraints might come from $\CRmue$ experiment and indeed it provides a strong bound $\sim 10^{-6}$.
-From Eqs.~\ref{eq:gfXS}-\ref{eq:gfXV} we find that for a single-operator analysis, all seven operators of Fig.~\ref{Fig:emuplot}, with coefficients $1211$, are contributing to the process with similar strength.
+For example, it is evident from Table-\ref{Tab:Operator_same-quark_indices} that for the vector WCs $(\mathcal C_{u,d})_{1211}$ (see Table-\ref{tab:Dim-6 2q2l operators1} for details)\footnote{In the case of $\mathcal{C}_{qe}$, the quark flavor indices precede the lepton ones, in contrast to the convention used for other classes.
+To maintain clarity, we do not explicitly write the indices.
+Nonetheless, for this class, one should interpret the indices replacement as $\alpha\beta ij\to ij\alpha\beta$.}, stringent constraints might come from the limit on $\CRmue$ and indeed, it provides a strong bound $\sim 10^{-6}$.
+The observable is equally sensitive to both left- and right-chiral WCs (see Eqs.(\ref{eq:CRmue BR}-\ref{eq:gfXV})), and receives contributions from both vector WCs involving $u$ and $d$ quarks with equal strengths (see Table-\ref{tab:SVG}).
 This explains why all of them receive comparable constraints from this process.
-The WC $(\mathcal C_{\ell q}^{(3)})_{1211}$, however, is relatively less constrained.
-This is due to the opposite contributions of SMEFT operators to LEFT operators, $(C_{eu}^{V,LL})_{1211}$ and $(C_{ed}^{V,LL})_{1211}$, during the matching (for details, see Appendix \ref{appndx:LEFT SMEFT matching}).
+The WC $(\mathcal C_{\ell q}^{(3)})_{1211}$, however, is relatively less constrained due to the opposite contributions of the WC to LEFT WCs, $(C_{eu}^{V,LL})_{1211}$ and $(C_{ed}^{V,LL})_{1211}$, during the matching (for details, see Appendix \ref{appndx:LEFT SMEFT matching}).
 As a result, the proton and neutron contributions to the total amplitude interfere destructively.
-The other reason is that the experimental bounds on branching ratios of LFVKDs are almost as precise as $\CRmue$ followed by the LFVBDs.
-Turning our attention to the coefficients $[\cO]_{1222}$ and $[\cO]_{1233}$, again, we see that they also receive strongest constraints, $\sim 10^{-4}$ and $\sim 10^{-3}$ respectively, from the $\CRmue$ experiment.
-Although $C_{1222}$ is directly relevant to the decay of $J/\psi$, due to its small lifetime ($\sim10^{-20}$\,sec), the branching ratio of this LFV decay gets suppressed and thus provides a very weak constraint.
-Also, as it involves $u$-type quark current, it does not constrain WCs with other indices.
-On the other hand, for $\Upsilon$ LFV decay, in addition to its small lifetime ($\sim10^{-20}$\,sec), a weak constraint is also caused by a weak experimental limit.